citp/privacy-policy-historical/v/vo/voi/voip-news.com.md

-> *The following text is extracted and transformed from the voip-news.com privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615135417id_/http%3A//www.voip-news.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the voip-news.com privacy policy that was archived on 2006-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205223338id_/http%3A//www.voip-news.com/privacy) for the most accurate reproduction.*

-# VoIP-News Privacy Policy
+# Voip-news.com Terms and Conditions

-**Tippit** ("Tippit") is committed to your privacy.
+Tippit ("Tippit") is committed to your privacy.
 We created this privacy policy ("Privacy Policy") so that you can understand the care with which we intend to treat your information and to inform you of our information gathering and dissemination policies for [www.VoIP-News.com](http://www.voip-news.com/ "Go to VoIP-News.com") (the "Site").
 You can generally visit our Site without revealing any personal information about yourself.
 However, when you engage in certain activities on the Site, such as registering to subscribe to the VoIP Report newsletter or to participate on the message boards, we may ask you to provide certain information that is personally identifiable.

-**Acquisition of Information**
+Acquisition of Information
 Tippit collects information from you in the following ways:

   * User supplied information: Our registration process requires your e-mail address.
 In addition, our registration process allows you to provide the following information at your option: personal name, title, address, phone number, company name, and the technologies you are interested in.
 From time to time, we may request additional information.